MarcoPrieto2910/RuntimeCalculator/README.md

 The collector should start automatically without manually launching the executable.

+Automatic startup has been successfully validated during development testing, including after normal Windows restarts and shutdown/power-on cycles when the service was left running before shutdown.

 ## 8. Test service recovery

 To verify that Windows can recover from an unexpected collector process failure: